Logiqx/logiqx.github.io/Cubing.md

 ### Documents

-[cubing-algs](https://github.com/Logiqx/cubing-algs) - Reactive website for my cubing algorithms utilising JSON
+[cubing-algs](https://github.com/Logiqx/cubing-algs) - Bespoke reactive website for my cubing algorithms utilising JSON

 This is by no means a replacement for [AlgDB](http://algdb.net/) but it's probably useful to other cubers due to some of the features that it provides.

+This project is a bespoke [website](https://logiqx.github.io/cubing-algs/html/) hosted by GitHub pages.

 **HTML + CSS + JavaScript**, GNU General Public License v3.0